-- William VI of Orange’s kingdom didn’t last long because Belgium wanted her independence and after Belgium left in 1830, the map was redrawn and the Netherlands as we know it today came to be.
+- William VI of Orange’s kingdom didn’t last long because Belgium wanted its independence and after Belgium left in 1830, the map was redrawn and the Netherlands as we know it today came to be.

-Nowadays, the Netherlands consist of twelve provinces: Groningen, Friesland, Drenthe, Overijssel, Flevoland, Gelderland, Utrecht, North-Holland, South-Holland, Zealand, North Brabant and Limburg.
+Nowadays, the Netherlands consist of twelve provinces: Groningen, Friesland, Drenthe, Overijssel, Flevoland, Gelderland, Utrecht, North-Holland, South-Holland, Zealand, North Brabant, and Limburg.

 Two out of these twelve provinces include the name Holland: North Holland and South Holland.

 Blame it on the sailors

 The confusion surrounding the difference between Holland and the Netherlands must have started as a result of Dutch sailors.
 These sailors were known to have sailed the open seas during the Golden Age in search of new land, trade routes, and spices.